-The Access to Health Records Act 1980 deals with the disclosure of deceased persons’ health records.
-Under the Access to Health Records Act 1990, the health records of deceased patients may be accessed only by the patient’s personal representative (the executor of the will, or a person granted probate or letters of administration), or by any person with a claim arising from the death.
-We will ask for evidence of one of these.
+The Access to Health Records Act 1980 deals with the disclosure of deceased individuals’ health records.
+Under the AHRA90, the health records of deceased patients may be accessed only by the patient’s personal representative (the executor of the Will, or a person granted probate or letters of administration), or by any person with a claim arising from their death (which is being dealt with by a solicitor):

 Please complete the application form and return with the relevant documentation as listed within the form, to our Subject Access Team at the postal address or email address.

 If you are blind, partially-sighted, or have any other disability which would make it difficult for you to make the request in writing, please contact the Subject Access team as detailed at the end of this page.

 The Subject Access team is only able to deal with subject access requests pertaining to health records.

 If you are seeking specific healthcare information about yourself, you should always contact your GP in the first instance, or else the relevant clinical department in which you were seen.

 If you are seeking disclosure of records without the patient’s consent, your request will be handled differently and you may be asked to provide alternative justification to ensure a lawful basis.

 You must provide written evidence of identity and, if you are not the patient, appropriate lawful authority to act on the patient’s behalf.
 The application form lists the evidence which is needed for each type of application.